ChloeRickards/chloerickards.github.io/01-data.md

 				<header class="major">
 					<h3> Supporting Community College Students with Data</h3>
 				</header>
 				<p>As an institutional researcher, I work to support community college student equity and success.
-I currently consult with the RP Group to assess the impacts of state-level policies on equitable student outcomes.
+I currently consult with the Research & Planning (RP) Group, a non-profit, non-partisan research team, to support state-level policies that promote equitable student outcomes.
 I previously worked with the Office of Research and Planning at the City College of San Francisco to visualize data and empower faculty and staff to make evidence-based decisions.</p>
 				<ul class="actions">
 					<li><a href="https://rpgroup.org/" class="button">The RP Group</a></li>
 				</ul>